 Preparing for medical school: From the American Association of Medical Colleges

-Right now [in high school], the best thing you can do is work on building a good foundation of math and science coursework and, if available, take advanced classes.
+The best thing you can do is build a good foundation of math and science coursework and, if available, take advanced classes.
 You may be able to receive Advanced Placement (AP) credit that could allow you to place out of basic requirements and move into upper-level coursework once you begin college.
-AP science options at your school may include: biology, chemistry, and physics.
-These classes can help you determine your level of interest in science and if you may want to pursue a medical career.
+AP science and math options at your school may include biology, chemistry, physics, calculus, and statistics.
+Upper-level psychology classes are also recommended, as they will help you prepare for the behavioral science section of the MCAT®.
+These classes can help you determine your level of interest in science and if you want to pursue a medical career.

-Also, use this time to work on developing solid study habits, test-taking skills, and written and verbal communication skills.
-English classes are a good place to practice these skills since curriculum often includes writing multiple styles of essays, analyzing literature, giving verbal presentations, and taking comprehension tests.
-Physicians use these skills every day to write reports, and communicate with colleagues and patients.
+Also use this time to develop solid study habits, time management skills, test-taking skills, and written and verbal communication skills.
+English classes are a good place to practice these communication skills, since the curriculum often includes writing multiple styles of essays, analyzing literature, giving oral presentations, and taking comprehension tests.
+You will use these skills as you write your application to medical school, and physicians use these skills every day to write reports and communicate with colleagues and patients.

-Lastly, establishing a strong relationship with your teacher, or other potential mentors, is important because they can help you if you are struggling, push you to be your best, and teach you effective studying habits that you can utilize throughout your education.
+Lastly, establishing strong relationships with your teachers or other potential mentors is important; they can help you if you are struggling, push you to be your best, and teach you effective studying habits you can use throughout your education.